julKara/Defeat_the_Demonlord/README.md

 ***The following repository contains the source code for the game Defeat the Demonlord (placeholdername), a game that is the endproduct for from the course TDDD23 Game Design.***

 **Current Bugs**:
-* Movement: When pressing quickly will already having inputted an movement action lets the unit move to unreachable tiles.
-It also lets them move unnaturally, espeshially around edges.
 * Healthbar doesn't act like it should.
+(Works for now...)

 **Issues (not really bugs, more structural issues):**
 * `TileMap`: Currently, the movement-range is drawn upon the `TileMap` instead of the `TileMapLayer`.
 This makes the range invisible behind the `Background` or "too visible" in the sense that the red blocks are not supposed to be visible in-game.